nickerso/cellml-spec-sphinx-test/source/units-element-item.rst

-   1. Where the parent of the units element is a model element, the value of the name attribute MUST NOT be identical to the name attribute of any other units element child of that model element, or of any import units element in the CellML Infoset.
+   1. Where the parent of the units element is a model element, the value of the name attribute MUST NOT be identical to the name attribute of any other units element child of that model element, or of any import units element in the CellML infoset.

    2. Where the parent of the units element is a component element, the value of the name attribute MUST NOT be identical to the name